bixbydevelopers/capsule-sample-space-resorts/README.md

 Then the `ProjectResort` Action will ask the user to select a single space resort before providing the answer.

 #### Inner Property Projections (Continuations)
-You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:SpaceResort#* continuation:SpaceResort`.
+You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:SpaceResort#* -goal:SpaceResort#all has:continue`.
 For example:
 - What's the gravity there?
 - What planet is it on?

 We train these just like the outer property projections, with the addition of a "Continuation of" `SpaceResort`.
 This allow pivoting between inner/outer "find" queries and inner/outer property projections.

 ### Book Flow